Linlab-slu/TSSr/README.md

         # 29455:  chrI 227300      -    0    0    0    1
         # 29456:  chrI 227310      -    0    0    0    2

 * TSSrawMatrix contains genomic coordinates and read counts of each called TSS.
-TSSrawMatrix can be exported by "exportTSStable" function to a TSS table "ALL.samples.TSS.raw.txt" in the working directory.
-The TSS table can be used as input file for future downstram analyses using TSSr or other tools.
-It is advised to export unmerged TSSrawMatrix to an TSS table to avoid repeated TSS calling step.
+  `exportTSStable(..., data = "raw", merged = FALSE)` writes these data to "ALL.samples.TSS.raw.txt" for reuse in TSSr or other tools.
+Setting `merged = TRUE` instead combines raw counts according to `mergeIndex` and writes "ALL.samples.TSS.raw.merged.txt".

-        exportTSStable(myTSSr, data = "raw", merged = "FALSE")
+        exportTSStable(myTSSr, data = "raw", merged = FALSE)

 * The "plotCorrelation" function is used to calculate the pairwise correlation coefficients and plot pairwise scatter plots of TSS counts.
 A subset of samples can also be specified to display the pairwise correlations.
 Three correlation methods are supported: “pearson”, “kendall”, or “spearman”.
 The default setting generates scatter plots for all samples (samples = "all").
 For plotting a subset of samples, users may provide a list of sample labels for "sample", e.g., samples = c("SL01","SL02","SL03").